FDU-CS-Course/FDU-SOFT130006H_Static_Code_Analysis/docs/TECHNICAL_DESIGN.md

     -   The cppcheck `Summary` field, as it can contain commas, should be handled carefully during parsing but is generally safe for display.
 -   **Database Security**:
     -   Use parameterized queries for all database interactions (standard practice with `sqlite3` placeholders) to prevent SQL injection.
+    -   Input validation is performed before database operations (e.g., checking required fields, validating classification values).
+    -   The `data_manager.py` implementation uses a context manager pattern for database connections to ensure proper resource cleanup.
+    -   Comprehensive error handling with specific error messages in logs but generic responses to users.
+    -   Database directory is created with proper permissions if it doesn't exist.
 -   **Error Handling**:
     -   Gracefully handle errors such as missing files, incorrect LLM API responses, or database connection issues.
 Do not expose sensitive error details to the frontend.